jeremyikwuje/monierate-website/src/blog/nibss-what-it-is-and-how-it-works.md

 image: https://monierate.com/uploads/finger-pressing-atm.jpg
 published: true
 ---
 Banking in today’s world has gone beyond what it used to be a couple of years ago.
 Some of this is a result of improved methods of operation.
 However, most of the industry’s advancement comes from the exciting new technologies coming onto the scene.
-One such technology, existing within the Nigerian banking space, is the NIBSS.
+One such technology within the Nigerian banking space is the NIBSS.

 ![Someone fingers on ATM keypad  - NIBSS](https://monierate.com/uploads/finger-pressing-atm.jpg)